World’s Eight Richest Men Have Combined Wealth Equal To Poorest 3.6 Billion People. When Is Enough Enough? [Opinion]

 “While one in nine people on the planet will go to bed hungry tonight, a small handful of billionaires have so much wealth they would need several lifetimes to spend it.
 The fact that a super-rich elite are able to prosper at the expense of the rest of us at home and overseas shows how warped our economy has become.”

 The Oxfam report pointed out that the richest one percent of the global population has owned more wealth than the rest of the planet combined since 2015.
-It also estimated that over the next 20 years, more than $2.1tn will be inherited by the offspring of just 500 people, an amount greater than India’s annual GDP, where the population includes approximately 1.3 billion people.
+It also estimated that over the next 20 years, more than $2.1 trillion will be inherited by the offspring of just 500 people, an amount greater than India’s annual GDP, where the population includes approximately 1.3 billion people.

 World's eight richest men have as much wealth as the poorest half of the world, @Oxfam sayshttps://t.co/JlUxyZR89a#BBCGoFigure pic.twitter.com/SBRALS3T66